awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ### Step 1: Create an IAM policy for your Amazon RDS role<a name="oracle-s3-integration.preparing.policy"></a>

 In this step, you create an AWS Identity and Access Management \(IAM\) policy with the permissions required to transfer files from your Amazon S3 bucket to your RDS DB instance\.
+This step assumes that you have already created an S3 bucket\.

-To create the policy, make sure you have the following:
+Before you create the policy, note the following pieces of information:
 + The Amazon Resource Name \(ARN\) for your bucket
 + The ARN for your AWS KMS key, if your bucket uses SSE\-KMS or SSE\-S3 encryption **Note**
-An Oracle DB instance can't access Amazon S3 buckets encrypted with SSE\-C\.
+An RDS for Oracle DB instance can't access Amazon S3 buckets encrypted with SSE\-C\.

 For more information, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/serv-side-encryption.html) in the *Amazon Simple Storage Service User Guide*\.

 #### Console<a name="oracle-s3-integration.preparing.policy.console"></a>

-**To create an IAM policy to allow Amazon RDS access to an Amazon S3 bucket**
+**To create an IAM policy to allow Amazon RDS to access your Amazon S3 bucket**

 1. Open the [IAM Management Console](https://console.aws.amazon.com/iam/home?#home)\.